Safe Policy Learning through Extrapolation: Application to Pre-trial Risk Assessment: Pre-trial Risk Assessment

 \subsection{The PSA-DMF system}

-The goal of the PSA is to help judges decide, at first appearance hearings, which arrestees should be released pending disposition of any criminal charges.
-Because arrestees are presumed to be innocent, it is important to avoid unnecessary incarceration.
-The PSA consists of classification scores based on the risk that each arrestee will engage in three types of risky behavior: (i) failing to appear in court (FTA), (ii) committing a new criminal activity (NCA), and (iii) committing a new violent criminal activity (NVCA).
-By law, judges are required to balance between these risks and the cost of incarceration when making their pre-trial release decisions.
+The goal of the PSA is to help judges decide, at first appearance hearings, whether to allow an arrestee's release without bail or release them only if the arrestee posts bail/bond (or meets other conditions).
+Because arrestees are presumed to be innocent, judges must avoid unnecessary incarceration.
+The PSA has several outputs.
+First, it returns three classification scores based on the predicted risk that each arrestee will engage in an FTA, NCA, or NVCA.
+Law requires judges to balance between these risks and the cost of incarceration.
+These three PSA scores are then combined via the so-called ``Decision Making Framework'' (DMF) into two overall recommendations: (i) whether to require a signature bond (i.e., release on their own recognizance) or some level of cash bail for release, and (ii) what, if any, monitoring conditions to place on release.
+Given the complexity of the system, our empirical analysis will focus on the question of how to improve each component separately (see Section~\ref{sec:application}).

-The PSA consists of separate scores for FTA, NCA, and NVCA risks.
-These scores are deterministic functions of 9 risk factors.
-Importantly, the only demographic factor used is the age of an arrestee, and other characteristics such as gender and race are not used.
-The other risk factors include the current offense and pending charges as well as criminal history, which is based on prior convictions and prior FTA.
-Each of these scores is constructed by taking a linear combination of underlying risk factors and thresholding the integer-weighted sum.
-Indeed, for the sake of transparency, policy makers have made these weights and thresholds publicly available (see \href{https://advancingpretrial.org/psa/factors/}{https://advancingpretrial.org/psa/factors}).
+\paragraph{FTA, NCA, and NVCA risk scores.} These scores are deterministic functions of eight risk factors.
+The only demographic factor is the arrestee's age, and neither gender nor race is used.
+The other risk factors include the current offense and pending charges as well as measures of criminal history based on prior convictions and prior FTAs.
+These scores are constructed by assigning an integer-valued weight to each present risk factor, adding them together, and thresholding this value into a number of bins.
+For the sake of transparency, the foundation that funded the PSA’s creation made these weights and thresholds publicly (see \href{https://advancingpretrial.org/psa/factors/}{https://advancingpretrial.org/psa/factors}; Appendix Table~\ref{tab:nvca_weights} summarizes the weights.